Do you rely heavily on your homestead to feed your family? I know our family does.

 Delicious Homestead Winter Meals

-Here are my favorite go-to harvest-friendly meals that I make to feed my family all winter long:
+Here are my favorite go-to harvest-friendly homemade meals that I make to feed my family all winter long:

 1. Vegetable Soup